moranneil/pands-problem-set/README.md

 ![1 & 2](Images/primes-1-and-2.JPG "1 & 2")

-The while loop determines if the number entered is a prime number by dividing the number x by a number y starting with 2 and assigning it to the variable z, each time this division occurs in the while loop the if statement checks the value of the remainder z, if z is 0 after any division then the number is not a prime number and "This is not a prime number" is printed to the screen.
+The while loop determines if the number entered is a prime number by dividing the number x by a number y and assigning it to the variable z, y = 2 at the start.
+Each time this division occurs in the while loop the if statement checks the value of the remainder z, if z is 0 after any division then the number is not a prime number and "This is not a prime number" is printed to the screen.
 There is a break statement in the if statement, this breaks out of the while loop after the "This is not a prime number" is printed.

 ![While Loop](Images/primes-while-loop.JPG "While Loop")